RikkuX491/phase-4-lecture-5-relationships-association-proxy-and-serializer-mixin/README.md

-# Phase 4, Lecture 4: Constraints and Validations
+# Phase 4, Lecture 5: Relationships, Association Proxy, and SerializerMixin

 ## Lecture Topics

+- db.relationship
-- Constraints
+- db.ForeignKey
-- Validations
+- association_proxy
 - SerializerMixin
+- serialize_rules

 ## Introduction

-In today's lecture, we will talk about Constraints, Validations, and SerializerMixin.
+In today's lecture, we will talk about using db.relationship and db.ForeignKey to create relationships between tables, Association Proxy, and SerializerMixin.

 ## Setup